cookies-xor-cream/HugoTest/content/posts/poetry/epicenter_of_shock.md

 My jaw decided to wire shut,
 and I tried to tell you *'no',*
 but I've never wore such a heavy maw,
-So I lost the volume when I said *'go'*.
+so I lost the volume when I said *'go'*.

 I'm sorry that my grip had stuck,
 but I'm just happy it was weak.